Quaternary Geoecology Research Group

 Stable Isotope Laboratory:

-An integral part of the Quaternary Geoecology Research Team is the Stable Isotope Laboratory, which specializes primarily in the analysis of the isotopic composition of carbon, oxygen, nitrogen, hydrogen, and sulfur in a wide range of samples.
+The Quaternary Geoecology Research Team is closely bound with the Stable Isotope Laboratory, which specializes primarily in the analysis of the isotopic composition of carbon, oxygen, nitrogen, hydrogen, and sulfur in a wide range of samples.
 Read more >>

 Current research projects: